Top Database Admin Interview Q&A

 10. Scripting and Automation: Knowledge of scripting languages like Python, Bash, or PowerShell to automate routine database tasks and processes.

-Need to Hire a Database Administrator?
+Need to Hire a Database Admin?

 Database Administrator Staffing - Tier2Tek